tsackton/taelgar/People/Chardonians/Alban.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:dufr%% Grave discovered by the [[Dunmar Fellowship]] on April 15th, 1748 in [[Stormcaller Tower]], [[Eastern Dunmar]], [[Dunmar]] %%^End%%

+%% some minor canonical locations in late 1747 - mid 1748 not captured completely in whereabouts %%

 An adventurer associated with the [[Society of the Open Scroll]].